What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://xingangpan.github.io/projects/CULane.html}{CULane} \cite{CULane}, introduced in 2018, contains 133,235 frames at a resolution of 1640×590, including 88880 for training, 9675 for validation and 34680 for test.
+\paragraph{\textbf{CULane:}} \href{https://xingangpan.github.io/projects/CULane.html}{CULane} \cite{CULane}, introduced in 2018, contains 133,235 frames at a resolution of 1640×590, including 88,880 for training, 9675 for validation, and 34,680 for test.
 The footage is collected by six vehicles equipped with cameras operated by different drivers in Beijing under different environmental conditions.
 Annotated lines are created exclusively for four traffic lane markings within the road barriers in each frame.
 However, what constitutes four lane markings is not explicitly defined in \cite{CULane}, for example, lane markings in four specific categories or four lane markings dividing the current lane and adjacent lanes.
 Despite the claim that four lanes are classified into distinct categories \cite{CULane}, the annotations actually treat each lane marking as an instance within a single category.
 To enable a distinguishable illustration, in Fig.~\ref{fig:culane_visualization}, we use different colors to visualize different annotated lane markings in the format of cubic splines (top) and semi-transparent masks (bottom).
 Fig.~\ref{fig:culane_visualization} shows that annotation is also created for occluded, invisible, and even unmarked lane markings to maintain continuity.
 However, analysis of annotation files also uncovers several issues.
 First, the ground truth for the same lane marking can vary between consecutive frames, even when the ego vehicle remains stationary, such as the second left lane marking in the second and third scenarios in Fig.~\ref{fig:culane_visualization}.
+This frame-to-frame variation can confuse models about the actual lane geometry and reduce temporal stability.
 Second, there are also some incorrect annotations.
-For example, in the right scenario, a single standard-width lane is erroneously divided by three separate lines, while the directional arrow marking at the center clearly indicates that it is a single lane.
-In addition, as shown in Fig.~\ref{fig:culane_visualization}, the annotations of the lane markings in some scenarios may not extend to their full length at the far end of the road.
-This truncation of the lane marking annotations may affect the ability of the model to accurately represent the complete lane structure.
+For example, in the right scenario, a single standard-width lane is erroneously divided by three separate lines, while the directional arrow marking in the center clearly indicates that it is a single lane, which may introduce false supervisory signals and lead models to learn erroneous lane structures.
+Furthermore, as shown in Fig.~\ref{fig:culane_visualization}, the annotations of the lane markings in some scenarios may not extend to their full length at the far end of the road.
+This truncation of the lane marking annotations may prevent models from learning complete lane representations, thereby reducing their ability to detect long-range lane structure accurately.